ckeditor/ckeditor5/docs/updating/migration-from-ckeditor-4.md

 ### Installation and integration

 The very first aspect that changed with CKEditor 5 is its installation procedure.
-It became much more modern with the introduction of modular patterns, UMD, npm, etc. Refer to the {@link installation/index Getting started} section to explore all available installation options.
+It became much more modern with the introduction of modular patterns, UMD, npm, etc. Refer to the {@link installation/index Getting started} section to explore all available installation and integration options.

 The API for integrating CKEditor with your pages changed, too.
-It is worth checking the {@link installation/getting-started/editor-lifecycle Editor lifecycle} and {@link installation/getting-started/getting-and-setting-data Getting and setting data} articles for an introduction of this topic.
+It is worth checking the {@link installation/getting-started/editor-lifecycle Editor lifecycle} and {@link installation/getting-started/getting-and-setting-data Getting and setting data} articles for an introduction to this topic.

 ### Custom plugins